South Downs Way, looking toward Beachy Head

 Even though I wasn’t staying in them, I visited three of the hostels to take advantage of their cafes (and their toilets) since they were all right beside the trail.
 Both the YHA Truleigh Hill outside Steyning and appropriately-named YHA South Downs near Southease were modern, clean, and surprisingly stylish.
 The coffee was good, too.
 Very important.

 I didn’t get to take a look inside the Whetherdown Lodge at the Sustainability Centre outside East Meon, but the food and drink were tasty at the cafe, and the concept is one well worth supporting.
-Camping and yurt options are also available there.
+Camping, yurt, and other options are also available there.

-As mentioned earlier, one advantage of the South Downs Way running through a popular tourist area is the ease of booking most accommodation.
-Unlike the other National Trails I’ve walked, we were able to book every night’s accommodation online without needing to resort to phone calls or waiting for people to reply to emails.
+As mentioned earlier, one advantage of the South Downs Way running through a popular tourist area is the ease of booking accommodation.
+Unlike some of the other National Trails I’ve walked, we were able to book every night online without needing to resort to phone calls or waiting for people to reply to emails.
 It just made route planning so much easier.

 We ended up with a good mix of traditional bed-and-breakfasts, pub accommodation, and a couple of Airbnb rooms.
 The quality varied a bit, but in general was better than I might have expected.
 While a couple of places were on or very close to the trail, most required a detour of a mile or so.
 That’s just the nature of this walk, really.